rdowd003/RD_Mentoring/Test-Sets/week1_skill_assessment/README.md

 2. The questions for the concepts portion of the assessment are in `concepts.txt`.
   There are no automated tests for this portion of the assessment.

-* When you feel you have finished, submit a pull request.
+* When you feel you have finished, push changes to your branch: coreyholt

 Good luck!